-(2) Pervasiveness of selection could, in principle, explain the observed discrepancy between simulated and empirical data.
-In this case, selection of polygenic traits would exert selection on the majority of loci across the genome, thus resulting in a general shift of $F{ST}$ distributions to higher values.
+(3) Pervasiveness of selection could, in principle, explain the observed discrepancy between simulated and empirical data.
+In that case, local selection of polygenic traits would result in a shift of F{ST} distributions to higher values.
 Evidence for such a scenario comes from investigations comparing Drosophila species suggesting that most of the genome is under selection (Sella et al. 2009).
-However, our study compared intraspecific C. riparius populations with high gene flow and therefore pervasive divergence appears rather unlikely.
+However, our study compared intraspecific C. riparius populations with high gene flow (assumed from high migration rates and low population differentiation with a mean F{ST}=0.07 among all populations) and therefore pervasive selective divergence appears rather unlikely.

-(3) There are many cases of inversion polymorphisms with clinal frequency patterns described in Drosophila that are correlated to environmental factors or even seasonal climate variations (Kapun et al. 2016).
-Such structural mutations may lead to strong signals of divergence along the inverted sequence between populations.
+- (4) There are many cases of inversion polymorphisms with clinal frequency patterns described in Drosophila that are correlated to environmental factors or even seasonal climate variations (Kapun et al. 2016).
+Such structural mutations canlead to strong signals of divergence along the inverted sequence between populations.
 Inversions were described also for many Chironomus species, although such polymorphisms were hardly observed in C. riparius (then called C. thummi, Acton 1956).
-Furthermore, divergent regions among C. riparius are on average rather short (2,478 bp; Supplementary information S1, Fig. S6) and widely distributed (on average 80 kb; Supplementary information S1, Fig. S7), whereas inversions are expected to span large regions along chromosomes (Caceres et al. 1997).
-It is therefore unlikely, though cannot be entirely ruled out, that inversions are involved in the clinal differentiation or even enhance thermal adaptation in C. riparius similarly as documented for Drosophila.

-(4) A scenario of differential introgression from related Chironomus species is possible.
+Furthermore, divergent regions among C. riparius are on average rather short (2,478 bp; Supplementary Figure S5.1) and widely distributed (on average 80 kb; Supplementary Figure S5.2), whereas inversions are expected to span large regions along chromosomes (Caceres et al. 1997).
+It is therefore unlikely, though cannot be entirely ruled out, that inversions are involved in the clinal differentiation or even enhance thermal adaptation in C. riparius similarly as documented for Drosophila. - (5) A scenario of differential introgression from related Chironomus species appears possible.
 Whole genome sequencing revealed reticulated evolution across the entire species tree, and hybridization with introgression among related multicellular eukaryotic species seems to be pervasive (Mallet et al. 2016; Shapiro et al. 2016).
 Hybridization between Heliconius species appears to be a natural phenomenon and Mallet et al. (2007) even deduced that introgression may often contribute to adaptive evolution.
 The genus Chironomus is very species-rich and more than 4,000 species are unambiguously aquatic during larval development, often dominating aquatic insect communities (Ferrington 2008), such that larvae of many different species can co-occur at the same location (Pfenninger et al. 2007).
-The closest relative to C. riparius is the morphologically cryptic sisterspecies C. piger that shares habitats (Schmidt et al. 2013).
-Hybridisation of these species is possible under laboratory conditions (Keyl 1963 and own observations), though previous studies found little if any evidence for ongoing hybridisation in the field (Hägele 1999; Pfenninger & Nowak 2008; Pfenninger et al. 2007).
-Experimental analysis of niche segregation between the sister-species showed that C. riparius had a higher fitness at higher constant temperatures and larger daily temperature ranges (Nemec et al. 2012).
-It is thus likely that the distribution range of C. riparius stretches further South in Europe, overlapping with the C. piger range only in more temperate Northern regions.
-Indeed, C. piger was only found in the two Northern-most populations during sampling for this study.
-The discrepancy between empirical and simulated FST distributions was especially large in comparisons with those two Northern populations.
-A potential differential requires deeper investigation.
+The closest relative to C. riparius is the morphologically cryptic sisterspecies C. piger that shares the same habitats (Schmidt et al. 2013).
+C. piger is described to occur in Northern and Central Europe (Grebenjuk & Tomilina 2014; Ilkova et al. 2007; Michailova et al. 2015; Pedrosa et al. 2017b; Sokolova et al. 1992), widely overlapping with the C. riparius distribution range.
+During sampling for this study, we also found co-occurrence of the two species at the Northern-most sampling sites (MG and NMF) and the discrepancy between empirical and simulated F{ST} distributions was especially large in comparisons with those two populations.
+Hybridisation of the sister-species is possible under laboratory conditions (Keyl 1963 and own observations), though previous studies found little evidence for ongoing hybridisation in the field higher fitness at higher constant temperatures and larger daily temperature ranges (Nemec et al.